thewca/wca-documents/documents/policies/external/Competition Requirements.md

       2. A 3x3x3 Fewest Moves simultaneous competition cannot be part of any other regular competition.
          1. Time frames when both are held cannot overlap.
    5. Series competitions
-      1. Series competitions are a special classification that can be assigned to WCA Competitions that are held less than 33 days apart for which the distance between them is less than 100 km, with the intention to accommodate more competitors to compete in one area.
+      1. Series competitions are a special classification that can be assigned to WCA Competitions that are held less than 33 days apart for which the distance between them is less than 200 km, with the intention to accommodate more competitors to compete in one area.
          1. Series competitions may be accepted if the need for competitions in an area is so great that the community will benefit from having multiple competitions held in a short period of time.
          2. All competitions within the same series must be submitted and announced together.
       2. Series competitions must clearly and publicly state their condition of series competitions and their special participation terms.
          1. A competitor is only permitted to participate in one of the series competitions.
-            1. If a competitor competes at more than one of the involved series competitions, all of their results from the series will be removed and they may face disciplinary action.
+            1. If a competitor competes at more than one of the involved series competitions, only the results from the first competition will be recognized, and all other results will be removed.
+At the discretion of the WCA Delegate, results from all competitions in the series may be removed, and they may face disciplinary action.
          2. A competition may only be part of one series.
 3. WCA Delegate(s)
 4. Organization team